hidayetergn/Learning-Nonlinear-Vehicle-Re-Identification-Manifolds-via-Operational-Attention/README.md

 * Traditional CNNs struggle to capture high-frequency spatial variations in vehicle identities due to the linear nature of standard convolutions.
 This repository contains the source code for the **Operational Hybrid Network**, which introduces:
 1.  **Operational Neural Networks (ONN):** Replacing static weights with learnable Taylor-series nodal operations.
-2.  **GCAM (Global Context Awareness Module):** A non-linear self-attention mechanism for global topology.
+2.  **GCAM (Global Context Attention Module):** A non-linear self-attention mechanism for global topology.
 3.  **OBAM (Operational Block Attention Module):** For suppressing environmental clutter.

 All features are pooled using **Generalized Mean (GeM) pooling**, L2-normalized, and concatenated into a single embedding vector for retrieval-based vehicle re-identification.